ludamillion/ffakerer/README.md

 ## Contributors

-A lot of people have contributed to ffaker.
-Check [this list](https://github.com/EmmanuelOga/ffaker/graphs/contributors).

 If you want to add new modules or localization data, use one of the [directories for data files](https://github.com/EmmanuelOga/ffaker/tree/master/lib/ffaker/data) (or create a new one!).